 If you wish to use durable topic subscriptions, you need to specify both clientId and durableSubscriptionName.
-Note that the value of the clientId must be unique and can only be used by a single JMS connection instance in your entire network.
+The value of the clientId must be unique and can only be used by a single JMS connection instance in your entire network.
 You may prefer to use Virtual Topics instead to avoid this limitation.
 More background on durable messaging here.